elieobeid7/Car-reservation-system/README.md

 # Car-reservation-system

-basic car reservation system, written in PHP, I wrote it to teach students PHP.
-Shouldn't be used in any real world application
+Basic car reservation system, written in PHP, MySQL and Bootstrap.
+I wrote it to teach students PHP.
+Shouldn't be used in any real world application. <br />

+Admin login <br />

-admin email: admin@gmail.com
+admin email: admin@gmail.com <br />
-admin password admin
+admin password admin <br />

-normal user sign in
+Normal user Login <br />

-email: rami@gmail.com
+email: rami@gmail.com <br />
-password rami
+password rami <br />

+Of course you can add more accounts by registering.